drtoss/pyqs/README.md

 Now, however, Altair wants to remove the TCL option from qstat to simplify maintenance.
 This is going to be disruptive for NAS users.
 So, I have been working on a python version of qstat.
-If there is enough interest, I’ll propose adding it to the unsupported portion of OpenPBS.
-Having a user-customizable version of qstat could reduce demand for yet more features in the base qstat.

 (I considered a script that starts with qstat -f -F json output, but rejected it as too inefficient.
 Also, qstat -f grabs all info about a